kaesluder/kae-garden-wiki/docs/Radio_Browser_GaGa/2023-11-26-thanksgiving-week-reflections.md

 - Added the ability to search for multiple keywords.
 The search string "soma agent" reliably brings up [Soma FM Secret Agent Radio](https://somafm.com/secretagent/). (rust)
 - Separated post-api processing code from api-call code to make testing easier.
 One of the disadvantages of rust is the lack of easy mocking tools.
 There are ways to do it, but I'm holding off until I understand the concepts a bit better. (rust)
 - Created a CI pipeline on github to test and produce builds. (github)
+- Using it as my go-to player daily.

 ## Blockers